flare-foundation/attestation-client/docs/indexer.md

 Inputs:
 - `payementReference` - payment reference
-- `blockNumber` - last block number to check
+- `blockNumber` - last block number to check (defines upper bound of search interval)
 - `dataAvailability` - hash of confirmation block for `endBlockNumber` (used for syncing of edge-cases)
-- `endBlockNumber` - end block number to which the transaction has to appear in
-- `endTimestamp` - voting round id for check
 - `type` - `FIRST_CHECK` or `RECHECK`

 The query returns a list of transactions in interval from the lower bound to the `blockNumber`.
 Boundary checks for `blockNumber` are handled in the same manner as with `Q2` (`FIRST_CHECK` and `RECHECKED`).
 The query can return only two statuses: `OK`, `RECHECK`.
 With status `OK` the list of candidate transactions matching the query interval and payment reference is provided.
 If no such transactions are found, empty list is returned.